Skip to content

 Homonuclear correlation

 Some NMR spectra, like double-quantum (DQ) experiments, are often visualized with a diagonal line representing y=2x.
-You can add this diagonal line for any line of the form y=nx using the keyword diag=n, where n sets the desired quantum order.
+You can add this diagonal line for any line of the form y=nx using the keyword diagonal=n, where n sets the desired quantum order.
 The following example shows a 13C-13C DQ-SQ experiment.
-The option homo=True is only needed if the y-axis label isn’t displaying correctly, such as when the DQ-SQ is acquired through CPMAS.
+The option homonuclear=True is only needed if the y-axis label isn't displaying correctly, such as when the DQ-SQ is acquired through CPMAS.

 Similarly, a simple homonuclear 13C-13C 2D can be plotted, as follows :